Happy Gay Travel

 Day 12 - A Long Rubber Band – Bungy Jumping into Queenstown

 Gay Queenstown Bungy JumpingEarly risers watch a sunrise illuminating the mountains of Mount Aspiring National Park before enjoying our last breakfast in Wanaka.
-Today's drive across historic Cadrona Pass brings us to a stunning perch on the Crown Range Saddle high above the Kawarau River valley overlooking Lake Wakatipu.
+Today’s drive past historic Cadrona brings us to a stunning perch on the Crown Range Saddle high above the Kawarau River valley overlooking Queenstown and another glacially-carved lake, Lake Wakatipu.

 It's all deceptively easy.
 Walk onto the Kawarau suspension bridge, present your ticket, and sit down on the platform.
 The always hunky and friendly jumpmaster wraps a towel around both your ankles, ties a sturdy sling to it, and clips you to the bottom of a bungy cord (essentially a very long – and thick – rubber band, but if they called it that, nobody would sign up).
 Stand up, walk to the edge — and now it's up to you.